PlantandFoodResearch/MCHap/docs/assemble.rst

 There is also an additional parameter called ``--mcmc-dosage-step-probability`` which is used to configure the probability of a "full" dosage-swap sub-step.
-This sub-step type is particularly important for identifying the correct dosage of a genotype and is computationally very simple so its probability should not be less than ``0.5`` and it is generally recommended to leave it at its default value of ``1.0``
+This sub-step type is computationally simple and it is particularly important for correctly calling genotype dosages.
+Therefore, it is rarely worth lowering this value from its default of ``1.0``.

 Fixing SNVs that are likely to be homozygous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, the number of SNVs present in a locus has a significant
-impact on the assembly speed.
+The number of SNVs present in a locus has a significant impact on the speed
+of each MCMC step.
 The ``--mcmc-fix-homozygous`` argument can be used to identify SNVs that
 have a high probability of being homozygous and 'fixing' them so that they
 do not vary during the assemble process.